php-http/documentation/clients/curl-client.rst

     ];
     $client = new Client(MessageFactoryDiscovery::find(), StreamFactoryDiscovery::find(), $options);

-These options can not be used:
+These options cannot be used (will be overwritten by Client):

     * CURLOPT_CUSTOMREQUEST
     * CURLOPT_FOLLOWLOCATION